lazyhacker/getgo/README.md

-A simple program to download the latest stable version of Go (http:golang.org) and verifies that the downloaded file matches the checksum.
+A simple program to download the latest stable version of [Go](https://golang.org) and verifies that it matches the checksum.

-It is primarily an command line tool with an experimental GUI mode that is only half-baked.
+It is primarily a command line tool with an experimental GUI mode that is only half-baked.

 It is written to as a convenience tool so that you don't have to go to the web